epics-rip/exampleCPP/README.md

 Implements a PVRecord that is an example of a PVRecord intended to ba accessed via channelPutGet.
 It is a simple HelloWorld example.

-### helloRPC

-This implements HelloWorld that is accessed via channelRPC.

 ### exampleRPCService

 Implements a PVRecord which also supports channelRPC.